ganbuan/CyberNotebook/README.md

 ```

 ## SQLMap
-<i>SQLMap</i> is an automated tool for detecting and exploiting SQLi vulnerabilities in web apps.
+*SQLMap* is an automated tool for detecting and exploiting SQLi vulnerabilities in web apps.

 Basic syntax: **sqlmap -u [GET_URL] [flags]**